sgelbart/user-groups/SPEAKERS-AND-TOPICS.md

   * The great Martin Fowler once wrote an article outlining why Anemic Domain Models are bad.
 But what he was talking about was different than the Anemia we have today.
 This talk outlines what Anemia means today, and why it is absolutely necessary in Service Oriented Architecture.
 * Advanced Regex in C# Flavor, Suamere
   * This is a fun talk, if that's what you're into, about Regular Expressions in C#;  When to use them, How to use them, and some things C# Regex can do that no other Regex flavor can do.
+* XSS Attacks - Stop 'em In Their Tracks!, Joshua Walcher
+  * What XSS attacks are and how to test your website and protect it from XSS Attacks.

 ## Speaker, Bio
 * Luke Crouch (contact: luke dot crouch at gmail dot com)
   * Web Developer for @mozilla, co-founder of @codesyio, collaborator on @tulsawebdevs, @codefortulsa, and @techlahoma; husband, dad; crossfit, homebrew, soccer fan
 * Jonathan Bartlett